Generlate/model_generator/contributing.md

-# Contributing to EelBlue
+# Contributing to Generlate

 Hey! :wave:

 So - you want to contribute huh?...
 Well, THANK YOU.
-EelBlue is making architectural design easier and any help is greatly appreciated!
+Generlate is making architectural design easier and any help is greatly appreciated!

 ## Code of Conduct

-This project and everyone participating in it is governed by the EelBlue [Code of Conduct](https://github.com/EelBlue/EelBlue/blob/main/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the Generlate [Code of Conduct](https://github.com/Generlate/Generlate/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to austencabret@eelblue.com.
+Please report unacceptable behavior to austencabret@Generlate.com.

 ## What should I know before getting started?

-### EelBlue Structure
+### Generlate Structure

-To get a sense for the files that are included with EelBlue, you can go to EelBlue Core's default branch on the GitHub page and take a look around.
+To get a sense for the files that are included with Generlate, you can go to Generlate Core's default branch on the GitHub page and take a look around.

 ## How Can I Contribute?

 When suggesting changes, please include as many details as possible.
-EelBlue Core's default branch is intentionally a stable release, so that anyone downloading the code and compiling it gets a stable release.
+Generlate Core's default branch is intentionally a stable release, so that anyone downloading the code and compiling it gets a stable release.
 Active development occurs on branches named after the version they are targeting, for example the 1.0.0 branch is named `1.0.0-dev.` When raising PRs, please raise against the relevant development branch and __not__ against the `master` branch

 The codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests".
 This facilitates social contribution, easy testing and peer review.